 Businesses may choose to consider approaching other accredited lenders if they are unable to access the finance they need via Shire Leasing.

-- Up to £2m facility per business: The maximum amount of a facility provided under the scheme is £2m per business (maximum £6m per group).
+- Up to £2m facility per business: The maximum amount of a facility provided under the scheme is £2m per business for borrowers outside the scope of the Northern Ireland Protocol, and up to £1m per business group for Northern Ireland Protocol borrowers.
 Minimum facility sizes vary, starting at £1,000 for asset and invoice finance, and £25,001 for term loans and overdrafts.

-- Guarantee to the Lender: The scheme provides the lender with a government-backed guarantee against the outstanding balance of the facility.
+- Guarantee is to the lender: The scheme provides the lender with a 70% government-backed guarantee against the outstanding balance of the facility after it has completed its normal recovery process.
 The borrower always remains 100% liable for the debt.

 What is the eligibility criteria?